-Albany, May 2. - Legislative proeeedings for the removal of Justice Warren B. Hooker of the Eighth judicial district from the supreme court bench of this state are unanimously recommended in the report of the assembly judiciary committee to that house of its investigation of the charges affecting the justice.
+Albany, May 2. - Legislative proseedings for the removal of Justice Warren B. Hooker of the Eighth judicial district from the supreme court bench of this state are unanimously recommended in the report of the assembly judiciary committee to that house of its investigation of the charges affecting the justice.

-The report is signed by 11 of the 13 members of the committee as follows: Fish of Madison (chairman), Mead of Albany, Wemple of Schenectady, Moreland of Chemung, Steele of Herkiof Opondaga, F. G. Whitney of Oswego, in the Albany hospital.
-Standart of Erie, Shanahan of Kings and Cahn of New York.
-Mr. Perham of New York died in March and Mr. Everett of New York has not attended any of the committee's hearings by reason of continued illness.
+The report is signed by 11 of the 13 members of the committee as foilows: Fish of Madison (chairman), Mead of Albany, Wemple of Schenectady, Moreland of Chemung, Steele of Herklmer, Cunningham of Ulster, Schoenck of Onondaga, F. G. Whitney of Oswego, Standart of Erie, Shanahan of Kings and Cahn of New York.
+Mr. Perham of New York died in March and Mr. Everett of New York has not attended any of the committee's hearings by reason of continued illness

-Messrs.
-Mead and Wemple sign the bllowing memorandum which is attached to the report: .
+Messrs, Mead and Wemple sign the following memorandum which is attached to the report: .

-"We have signed the foregoing report with great hesitation, believing there is grave doubts as to the interto the facts in this case."
+"We have signed the foregoing report with great hesitation, believing there is grave doubts as to the interpretation of section II of article 6 of the constitution and its application to the facts in this case,"

-Committee's Recommendations, "We are of the opinion," says the committee, in the recommendation which closes its report, "that the acts of said Warren B. Hooker bereinbefore set forth in the several findings of fact do not constitute cause for impeachment under the provisions of section 13, article VI of the constitution of this state and of section 12 of the code of criminal procedure, for the reason that such acts were not committed in the course of the discharge of his official duty and do not constitute wilful and corrupt misconduct in this state."
-The conclusions upon which these recommendations are based practically summarize the alleged acts of Justice Hooker upon which the committee has been taking testimony for nearly two months.
-These conclusions are as follows:
+Committee's Recommendations.
+"We are of the opinion," says the committee, in the recommendation which closes its report, "that the acts of said Warren B. Hooker hereinbefore set forth in the several findings of fact do not constitute cause for impeachment under the provisions of section 13, article VI of the constitution of this state and of section 12 of the code of criminal procedure, for the reason that such acts were not committed in the course of the discharge of his official duty and do not constitute wilful and corrupt misconduct in